lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

+---
+title: "25.
+Temple and Family History Work in the Ward and Stake"
+url: "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng"
+---

 “25.
 Temple and Family History Work in the Ward and Stake,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2025).

 “25.
 Temple and Family History Work in the Ward and Stake,” General Handbook.